 Parsley tea is an herbal tea made from either fresh or dried parsley.
 It’s incredibly easy to make and has a grassy, earthy taste.
-As a bonus, parsley grows all year where I live while most other fresh herbs can survive the cold.
+As a bonus, parsley grows all year where I live and most other fresh herbs can’t survive the cold.

 We’ll walk you through how to make parsley tea and touch on some of the benefits of parsley tea plus which version we like better- fresh parsley tea or dried parsley tea.

 We’re going to touch on more than just the benefits of parsley tea- we’ll dish the benefits of parsley, the super plant, plus some other recipes that feature parsley as the main ingredient.

 On to the major benefits of parsley tea:

 - Parsley, like most fresh herbs, is an antioxidant powerhouse!
 Parsley has high levels of vitamin C, A, E, and K!
 (Source)

 - It may be beneficial for kidneys, bladder, and urinary tract ailments.
 (Source)

 - Parsley may have an effect on estrogen, including menstruation and pregnancy.
 (Source)